 - 1.9 million women and children are now acutely malnourished

-- 480,000 pregnant or lactating women are at risk of acute malnutrition
+- 480,000 pregnant or breastfeeding women are at risk of acute malnutrition

-There is a hunger crisis facing South Sudan.
+South Sudan is facing a hunger crisis.
 The number of acutely malnourished children is expected to reach 1.5 million in the country in 2021.

 Years of conflict and flooding have pushed families in South Sudan to their limits.
-Concern has been working in the country for ten years providing emergency, resilience and long-term development programming.
-Many families like Nyarock’s have had to flee conflict, but now hunger could become one of the biggest threats they face.
+Concern has been working in the country for ten years providing emergency, resilience and long-term development support.
+Many families like Nyarok's* have had to flee conflict, but now hunger could become one of the biggest threats they face.